airlabitu/Heather/README.md

 ## Setting up the Raspberry Pi
 Start with a new and updated version of the Raspberry Pi OS.
-Connect the screen, mouse, kayboard, and the two Arduinos to the Raspberry Pi, then boot it up.
+Connect the screen, mouse, kayboard, headphones, and the two Arduinos to the Raspberry Pi, then boot it up.

 Download the Processing files from this repository in the folder **Heather_Processing_final**, and move them to the desktop of the Raspberry Pi.